-This is suitable for general use, however more sophisticated designs can be implemented if required to improve the frequency response and reject more of the carrier frequency.
-This circuit is also suitable for generating a DC output signal using the PWM commands although in that case both the 47 nF capacitors should be increased to $4.7 \,\mu\text{F}$.
+This circuit is suitable for general use; however more sophisticated designs can be used to improve the frequency response and reject more of the carrier frequency.
+This circuit is also suitable for generating a DC output signal using the PWM commands although, in that case, both 47 nF capacitors should be increased to 4.7 μ F to further suppress the PWM carrier frequency.